Pulp pay tribute to late bassist Steve Mackey at Finsbury Park gig

 The band were supported by Exotic Gardens, Baxter Dury and Wet Leg.

 At an earlier reunion show in Dublin, Pulp brought out Richard Hawley for ‘Common People’ – see footage here.
+Earlier this month, Cocker and Hawley later hooked up again at an event in London, performing their two songs written for the soundtrack to Wes Anderson’s Asteroid City

+This week also saw drummer Nick Banks announce details of his new memoir, So It Started There: From Punk To Pulp – due for release in September.
+The band have also recently been selling their own tea, as well as sharing their classic Island-era singles to streaming platforms.

 Having recently returned for their first shows together in a decade, rumours of the band performing a secret set at Glastonbury 2023 ultimately failed to come into fruition when the mysterious Pyramid Stage slot billed as The Churnups turned out to be Foo Fighters.